ElianCordoba/softwareontheroad/src/content/s3-cloudfront-angular-react.md

   ## Invalidating cache after each deploy

-## If you don't care about the cost, you can go now!
-Have a nice day and share this article with your fellows :smile-face:
+  ### If you don't care about the cost, you can go now!
+Have a nice day and share this article with your fellows 😃

 <a name="cost"></a>
 # Cost analysis 💰